◆ CRUMBS — IN-KluSo's Data Signals Division

 Supreme Court declines cert in Thaler v.
 Perlmutter (March 3, 2026).
 AI-generated art with AI listed as sole author cannot receive copyright.
 Human authorship requirement now structurally locked in US law.

-legal-infrastructure HIGH
+legal-infrastructure

 ▸ Read full signal: AXIS-002